RobotnikAutomation/widowx_arm/README.md

 This ROS package is intended to work with the [WidowX](https://www.roscomponents.com/en/robotic-arms/11-widowx.html#/assembled-no) arm.

-* widowx_arm_controller : Controller based on arbotix_python driver to control de arm
+* widowx_arm_controller : Controller based on arbotix_python driver to control the arm
 * widowx_arm_description : Description of the arm

 ## Installation and configuration